HxHexa/spendings_tracker/README.md

 ## To-Do:

  - Set up command-line arguments for interacting with the program
-    + Commands list: newsrc addentry listsrc viewsrc viewcate delsrc delcate delentry
+    + (DONE) Commands list: newsrc addentry listsrc viewsrc viewcate delsrc delcate delentry
     + (DONE) Commands list: newcate listcate

  - (DONE) Work with pickle to allow for storage of class data between usage

  A "version 0.1" will probably come out when all the basic functionalities are, well, functional enough for me to be able to use it on a daily basis.

+### Update 3/11/19:

+I finally got back to finishing this once I realise my financial issues cannot be ignored anymore, but anyways, all the basic functionalities are up and going! v0.1 is out!
+Anyways, here are the next TODOs:

+- Set up support for debts and loans (for use with credit cards and the likes)

+- More misc commands like rename, set etc.

 ## Further To-Do: